Songtech-0912/songtech-0912.github.io/content/differential-equations.md

 A _differential equation_ is an equation that contains derivatives of an unknown function.
 They are a powerful tool to describe a variety of physical processes.

-Differential equations are classified via three characteristics.
+Differential equations are classified via three main characteristics.

 - Ordinary vs partial
 - Order
 - Linear vs nonlinear

 These characteristics determine how they should be solved.

 First, we can classify differential equations as either ordinary (ODE) or partial (PDE).
-ODEs contain only one independent variable, whereas PDEs contain more than one independent variable.
+ODEs contain only one independent variable, typically $x$, whereas PDEs contain more than one independent variable.
 How to distinguish?
-Just look for the derivative sign - if it contains $\partial$ (the partial derivative symbol), then it's a PDE, otherwise it's an ODE.
+Just look for the derivative sign - if it contains $\partial$ (the partial derivative symbol), then it's a PDE, otherwise it's most likely an ODE.

 For instance, an ODE could be: